komjaur/runescape-clone-study-js-html-css-web/README.md

 This repository contains a minimal prototype for a RuneScape-like web game.
 Below is a list of potential skills grouped into categories.

+## Skill System Demo

+A very simple skill system is implemented in `RunescapeWebGame/js/main.js`.
+Click the **Train Attack** button on the web page to gain experience and watch the Attack level increase.

 ## Skill Categories

 ### Combat & Survival